jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 Implement a XOR or a delta function is not important for deep learning (DL).
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
 A network with 3 layers can implement a hand written recognition system for numbers with an accuracy of 95+%.
 The deeper a network the more complex model that we can build.
 For example, Microsoft ResNet for image recognition has 100+ layers.
 For many AI problems, the model needed to solve the problem is too complex.
 In automous driving, we can model a policy (turn, accelerate or brake) to approximate what a human will do for what they see in front of them.
 This policy is too hard to model it analytically.
 Alterantive, with enough training data, we may train a deep learning network with high enough accuracies as a regular driver.

 ### Build a Linear regression model
-Before teaching Pieter how to learn those parameters, we try to build a simple model first.
-For example, Pieter wants to expand on his horizon and try to start online dating.
-He wants to find out the relationship between the number of online dates with the number of years in eductaion and the monthly income.
+We will build a model to demonstrate how Pieter can learn the parameters of a model by processing training data.
+For example, Pieter wants to expand on his horizon and start online dating.
+He wants to find out the relationship between the number of online dates with the number of years of eductaion and the monthly income.
 Pieter starts with a simple linear model as follows:

 $$
-dates = W_1* \text{years in school} + W_2*\text{monthly income} + bias
+\text {number of dates} = W_1* \text{years in school} + W_2*\text{monthly income} + bias
 $$

-He asks 1000 people in each community and collect the information on their income, education and the corresponding number of online dates.
-Pieter is interested in finding out how each community values their intellectual vs his humble post-doc salary.
+He asks 1000 people in each community and collects the information on their income, education and the corresponding number of online dates.
+Pieter is interested in knowing how each community values the intellectual vs his humble post-doc salary.
 So even this model looks overwhemly simple, it serves its purpose.

-Pieter will define a model with trainable parameters (W & b).
-He make a guess on the parameters and calculate how a tiny change in those parameters will impact on the error.
-With this informatin, he make tiny change to those parameter.
-He keeps continue until the parameters converge to stable numbers.
+So the task for Pieter is to find the parameter values for W and b in this model with training data collected by him.

-**Deep learing is about learning from mistakes.** This is the high level steps for Pieter to build the model.
+This is the high level steps for Pieter to train a model.
 1. Take a first guess on W and b.
-2. Use the model above to compute the number of dates.
+2. Use the model above to compute the number of dates for each sample in the training dataset.
-3. With the computed value and the number of dates provided by each sample, compute the mean square error of the model.
+3. Compute the mean square error between the computed value and the true value in the dataset.
-4. Then compute how a small change in the current W and b may impact on the error.
+4. Compute how much the error may change when we change W and b.
-5. Re-adjust W & b according to this error rate change relative to W & b, . (**Gradient descent**)
+5. Re-adjust W & b according to this error rate change. (**Gradient descent**)
-6. Go back to step 2.
+6. Repeat step 2 for N iterations.
-7. After N iterations or when the parameters converge, we stop and have the final value for W & b.
+7. Use the last value of W & b for our model.

-8. Use the sample from another community to build a model with different W & b.
-9. Make a prediction on how Pieter will do in each community with different models.
+We can build a model with different W & b for each community, and use these models to predict how well Pieter may do in each community.

+> In our model, we predict the number of dates for people with certain income and year of education.
+The corresponding values (the number of dates) that we found for each sample in the dataset are called the true values.

 ### Gradient descent
-Step 3-5 is called the gradient descent in DL.
-First we need to define a function to measure our errors between the real life and our model.
+**Deep learing is about learning how much it cost.** Step 2-5 is called the gradient descent in DL.
+First we define a function to measure our errors between our model and the true values.
 In DL, we call this error function **cost function** or **loss function**.
-Mean square error (MSE) is one obvious candidate.
+Mean square error (MSE) is one obvious candidate for our model.

 $$
-\text{mean square error} = J(W, b, h, y) = \frac{1}{N} \sum_i (h_i - y_i)^2
+\text{mean square error} = J(h, y, W, b) = \frac{1}{N} \sum_i (h_i - y_i)^2
 $$

-where h is what we predict about the number of dates in our model, y is the value from our sample data and N is the number of samples.
-The intution is pretty simple.
-We can visualize the cost as below with x-axis being all the possible value of
-$$
-W_1
-$$
-and y-axis the possible value of
-$$
-W_2
-$$
+where $$ h_i $$ is the model prediction and $$ y_i $$ is the true value.
+We sum over all the samples and take the average.
-between -1 and 1, and z the corresponding cost J(x, y).
-The solution of our model is where W and b has the lowest cost. i.e. picking the value of W and b such that the cost is the lowest (the lowest oint in the blue region).Visualize dropping a marble at a random point
+We can visualize the cost below with x-axis being $$ W_1 $$ and y-axis being $$ W_2 $$ and z being the cost J(x, y).
+The solution of our model is to find $$ W_1 $$ and $$ W_2 $$ where the cost is lowest.
+Visualize dropping a marble at a random point $$ (W_1, W_2) $$ and let the gravity to do its work.
-$$
-(W_1, W_2)
-$$
-and let the gravity to do its work.

 <div class="imgcap">
 <img src="/assets/dl/solution.png" style="border:none;">